jfpatrick/pyqt-tutorial/docs/source/fast/4-project-structure.rst

 <project_name>/models/
 ======================
 This folder contains the Models of your application.
-The Model manages any object connecting to the control system, like PyJAPC instances, NXCALS connections, etc. Models should send their data to the Views by emitting *signals* that match corresponding *slots* in the View or Presenter.
+The Model manages any object connecting to the control system, like PyJAPC instances, NXCALS connections, etc., or store state.
+Models should send their data to the Views by emitting *signals* that match corresponding *slots* in the View or Presenter.

-In the demo application, this folder contains a ``data_sources.py`` file that hosts all the Model classes.
+In the template application, this folder contains a ``models.py`` file that hosts all the Model classes.
 You are encouraged to create as many files as you wish.
-In this file, the ``ExampleModel`` class does mostly PyJapc SET operations, while the plots' models retrieve data.
+In this file, the ``SpinBoxModel`` class does mostly PyJapc SET operations, while the plots' models retrieve data.

 No direct operation on the GUI is done here: this classes just translate the raw data into a format that is compatible with PyQt's signals and slots pattern.

+See the `Complete Tutorial <../complete/index.html>`_ for a more detailed description of the content of this folder and its role.

 .. index:: papc_setup/